micahp/finetuned-photo-gen/decisions/video-generation-timing-logs-2025-07-22.md

 • Engineers can now correlate backend timings with dashboard progress bar behaviour and identify bottlenecks quickly.
 • The logs lay groundwork for future ingestion into Grafana/Tempo without code changes (simply ship logs via Loki).
 • Next step: instrument Fal completion timing once async job result is received (requires DB update path).

+## Update – Immediate Cloudflare Swap (2025-07-22)

+The initial implementation used a fixed 5 s polling interval which resulted in up to ~10 s of extra latency before swapping from the Fal stream to the Cloudflare copy.
+We have now:

+1. Added an **immediate HEAD check** when `VideoPlayerWithFallback` mounts, capturing the common case where propagation has already finished.
+2. Reduced the polling interval from **5 s → 2 s** for much snappier fallback removal when propagation is still in-flight.

+Result: The visible delay has dropped from ~10 s to <2 s in most cases, often instant.
+Unit test updated to reflect the new timing logic.